ABOUT ME

 When I returned to Australia, I spent the next 15 years moving between design, project management, and design management.
 I worked on projects from houses to high-rise, from small practices to large firms.

-Working across multiple organizations gave me something valuable: the ability to cherry-pick the best practices from every place and discard what didn't work.
-This gave me diverse perspectives most architects don't get—and experience across the complete spectrum, from initial concept through documentation to construction delivery.
+Working across multiple organisations gave me something valuable: the ability to cherry-pick the best practices from every place and discard what didn't work.
+This gave me diverse perspectives most architects don't get - and experience across the complete spectrum, from initial concept through documentation to construction delivery.

 I saw how decisions in design studios ripple through documentation, affect buildability, shape cost, and ultimately create (or destroy) human experience.